Loading...

 How to consume Chickoo - Chickoo / Sapota (Indian Fruit) without glucose spikes

-Combine chickoo with a source of protein, such as a handful of nuts or yogurt, to help slow the absorption of sugar into the bloodstream.
+Pair chickoo with a source of protein such as a small handful of nuts, Greek yogurt, or a boiled egg.
+Protein can slow down the absorption of sugar.

 Add Healthy Fats